 Very important factor, After the adolescent growth spurt, male get what is called a “neuromuscular spurts ” where they experience muscular development and get proportionately more powerful.
 So, although males get a bigger “machine” after a growth spurt they get a much bigger sized engine in relation to the size of the machine.

 In contrast, in women and girls, that ratio between the size of the machine and the size and the power output of the engine, basically stays the same and does not adapt to the increased demands.
 After maturation, females experience a more massive trunk, a center mass located higher off the ground and fat and lean body mass redistributed in novel ways, but don’t get the more powerful engine to control that bigger machine.
-When examining videos of the soccer field, she will frequently have an excess motion of the trunk.
+When examining videos of the soccer field, she will frequently have an excess motion of the trunk (Trunk Dominance).